K4KarolE/31_I_aM_Db_Bee/README.md

 <img src="docs/guide/target_sheet.png">

-- Automatically opens the `target excel sheet`, once the data is saved
+- Automatically opens the sheet, once the data is saved
 - If checked in:
     - Opens the movie poster in a new browser tab - the poster image is not "right-click copyable" from the movie`s front page by default
     - Searches for the movie in another database in a new browser tab - for the non-english user`s native language movie title
 - If the path added:
     - Automatically opens your `movie database excel sheet`
 <br>
 <div align="center">
     <img src="docs/promo/default.png"</img>